 - Career services to help you with searching for a job, changing careers and personal branding

 - Financial coaching to help you achieve your financial and investing goals

 - Community events to meet people through dinners, happy hours, educational activities, networking opportunities and other exclusive experiences

 - Member discount of 0.125% on additional loans you borrow from SoFi

-- Bonus of up to $300 for referring another customer
+- Bonus for referring another customer

 SoFi offers a special student loan product for medical and dental residents looking to refinance their medical school debt.
 If you’re a medical resident or fellow with more than $10,000 in student loans, you could be eligible for a SoFi medical resident refinance loan.

 You can choose repayment terms of 5, 7, 10, 15 or 20 years, as well as a fixed or variable rate.
 You won’t have to make full monthly payments right away.
 Instead, you can send in $100 per month until you finish your program, for up to 54 months.

 While some residents simply put their loans into deferment, refinancing and making small monthly payments could limit the accrual of interest — SoFi even promises not to compound interest.
 As a result, your balance won’t be as big when you finish residency and start full repayment.

 With that said, medical and dental school graduates have a host or repayment options, so review our related guides: